 "Twist" follows up on the events of the previous episode and it lives up to its title as it reveals that Dane Lisslow and Deathstroke are both one of the same, and he has been planning a long, elaborate scheme throughout half of the season to culminate in the destruction of Alfred and Batman.
 In addition, Anarky "twists" a disfigured and deranged Harvey Dent into getting revenge on those who wronged him, and Gordon quits as commissioner.

-The season (series) finale, "Alone" features Katana recruiting all of Batman's previous allies as the "Outsiders" against Deathstroke in a final battle.
+The season finale (Which also doubles as the series finale), "Alone" features Katana recruiting all of Batman's previous allies as the "Outsiders" against Deathstroke in a final battle.
 Deathstroke loses his eye and becomes amnisiac, Batman forms a team, Anarky is ready to continue his dangerous game, and Harvey Dent has new plans for Gotham as Two-Face.

 Clone High has two.
 The most notable would be the Grand Finale, in which Abe realizes he's in love with Joan, Joan sleeps with JFK, and Scudworth locks them all in a quick freezer with the Secret Board of Shadowy Figures.
 The second one that might qualify would be "Litter Kills: Literally", which basically revolves around JFK mourning the death of his friend Ponce.

-Rick and Morty has "Rick Potion #9" in which Rick and Morty accidentally unleash a Body Horror virus infecting all of Earth and wrecking it beyond repair, then they escape to an alternate universe where they suffered a brutal death.
-Morty suffers a huge Heroic BSOD because of this.
+"Rick Potion #9", in which Rick and Morty accidentally unleash a Body Horror virus infecting all of Earth and wrecking it beyond repair, then they escape to an alternate universe where they suffered a brutal death very shortly after fixing their version of the problem.
+They then bury their alternate counterparts, and seamlessly replace them.
+Morty suffers a huge Heroic B.S.O.D. because of this.